 Field mushroom’s white stem is from 1 1/8 to 3 7/8-inch tall.
-They are smooth and tapering at the base.
+It is smooth and tapers at the base.
 When cut in half, you will see their white yet slightly pink flesh.

 The flavor of these fungi is very subtle, even bland, so it would be better to cook them with other components or in sauces.
 In case you prefer their mild taste, adding raw ones to your salad is not a bad option.

-And though they are edible species, the field mushroom is not a popular choice for commercial purposes because their shelf lives are short, and they can mature rapidly.
+Though they are edible species, field mushrooms are not a popular choice for commercial purposes because they mature rapidly and have a short shelf life.

 20. Yellow Chanterelle (Cantharellus Cibarius)